noir-lang/noir/docs/docs/protocol-specs/rollup-circuits/index.md

 - The `base_parity` circuit
   - Merges `N` l1 to l2 messages in a subtree

 In the diagram the size of the tree is limited for demonstration purposes, but a larger tree would have more layers of merge rollups proofs.
+Exactly how many layers and what combination of `base` and/or `merge` circuits are consumed is based on filling a [wonky tree](../state/tree-implementations.md#wonky-merkle-trees) with N transactions.
 Circles mark the different types of proofs, while squares mark the different circuit types.

 ```mermaid